-Of course, not all young and mature companies are without issue, but these are two modes I believe exist.
+Of course, few young and mature companies are without issue.
+But these are two modes I believe exist.
 And of course in some of these cases, abrubt changes and shifts still end projects.
 The point is that generally they give space for things to work.

 The in-between case is interesting and it's a place I think a lot of medium sized companies get into trouble.
 In this in-between case, changes happen nearly as much (maybe more) than they do at small companies but when they respond they have enough process and debt that it happens slowly.

 Viewed in the graphic above, all the durations that fall on a bell ringing are canceled projects, wasted work—inefficiency.
 I put the next project on a different line to show that there is some time gained.
 But what isn’t shown is that typically there was a string of other planned work—work that was going to follow the canceled project—that also vanishes.

 In pathological cases it can feel impossible to get anything done—by the time one gets a project underway, things have changed under you.
 And because the company isn’t executing it fails to meet its goals and decides to change again.